You may wish to see an introduction to this section with a map of the area or some notes on Leprignano, a medieval town with an ancient history first.

 Terme del Foro: (left-above) detail of the large mosaic with an acanthus leaf motif; (left-below) central panel of the large mosaic depicting a man lying by a river and a flying Eros, perhaps the prologue of the Apollo and Daphne tale; (right) mosaic of another hall

-By and large in the provinces of the Roman Empire (e.g. at Antioch) mosaics tended to be highly coloured, whereas in the capital there was a preference for black and white mosaics.
+By and large in the provinces of the Roman Empire (e.g. at Antioch and in Tunisia) mosaics tended to be highly coloured, whereas in the capital there was a preference for black and white mosaics.
 We can assume this had to do with the decoration of the walls; if the latter was based on frescoes, then a plain floor was more suited as at Villa Romana della Farnesina.
 Emperor Hadrian who by no means was worried of spending too much decorated the rooms for his guests at Villa Adriana with black and white mosaics.
 Terme di Caracalla, the most luxurious baths of Rome had many black and white mosaics and these were very frequently used at Ostia too.

 Terme del Foro: other details of mosaics